MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-licenses-do-you-need-in-order-to-use-dataflows.md

 In Power Apps we have the following limitations in place:

 - A Dataflow refresh can take a maximum of 24 hours.
-- Each query/partition has a maximum run duration of 2 hours.
+- Each query/partition has a maximum run duration of 4 hours.
 - For each refresh, there is a concurrency limit of 4 queries/partitions that can refresh simultaneously.
-- In total, a single UserObjectId can run 10 query evaluations at the same time.
+- PQO refresh limits apply for each user [Learn more](../power-query-online-limits.md#refresh-limits)

 ### Power BI Pro